irothenbaum/amplify-orm/README.md

 Notice the `one to many` association between employer and products is handled automatically and abstracted from the fragment definition.

+### Module syntax
+By default, the exported collections use CommonJS syntax, Set the `useESM` property to `true` in the config file to enable ESM syntax.

 ### TODO:
 - ID input types should be treated like strings
 - Output folder should be specified in the config file, not the second CLI param
+- Support building output as an npm package